UNITED WAY FUNDING OPPORTUNITIES

 Please email questions to communityimpact@unitedwaygreaterclt.org.

-Grant Opportunities Available for Neighborhood Work
+Grant Opportunities for Neighborhood Work

 Please note that United Neighborhoods partner communities are referred to as “geographies.”
 Each geography has a unique geographical footprint, as well as its own Community Quarterback agency, grant panel, neighborhoods, and priorities and outcomes identified by community residents.
 Agencies may apply for funding in multiple geographies.